giommazz/giommazz.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "About me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/